 Thailand is a wealth of intriguing culture and rich history.
 But after you’ve had your fill of the gorgeous temples, stately palaces, and Golden Buddhas, head south to take in some of the top 10 Phuket Thailand attractions.

-Phuket, dubbed “the Pearl of the Andaman,” is the largest and most well-known of the islands in the Andaman Sea on Thailand’s southern peninsula.
+Nicknamed “the Pearl of the Andaman,” Phuket is the largest and most well-known of the islands in the Andaman Sea on Thailand’s southern peninsula.
 It’s a paradise of leafy jungles, white sand beaches fringed by swaying palms, breathtaking atolls, and limestone cliffs.
 Phuket offers myriad activities, and there are some incredible places to stay.
 The idyllic climate of this exotic destination puts it at the top of travelers’ bucket lists.

 1. Sea Kayaking at Phangnga Bay